Everything you need to know about HMRC tax investigations

 Most checks are triggered by HMRC’s Central Risk team, who use sophisticated data mining tools to spot unusual activity on accounts or trends in particular industries.

-The most common trigger for an investigation is submitting noticeably incorrect figures on a tax return - so it really pays to have an accountant to offer professional advice about your accounts and check over your tax returns before you send them.
+The most common trigger for an investigation is submitting incorrect figures on a tax return - so it’s worth asking an accountant to offer professional advice about your accounts and check over your tax returns before you send them.

 Other triggers include: